vishalj7/jekyll-now/_posts/2019-10-29-Introduction-To-Time-Series.md

 ---

 ### What is Time Series Forecasting?
 Time Series Forecasting is to try to predict the future based on a sequence of historical events, the historical events are time based that can occur every minute, hourly, daily, weekly, monthly and so on.
-The aim is to use this historical data to

 #### Where to start?